Azure/azure-powershell/src/Billing/Billing/help/Get-AzUsageAggregates.md

 ## PARAMETERS

 ### -AggregationGranularity
 Specifies the aggregation precision of the data.
-Value is either daily (default) or hourly to tell the API how to return the results grouped by day or hour.
 Valid values are: Daily and Hourly.
 The default value is Daily.

 ```yaml